-In this edition of Service-Flow Unplugged we speak to CPO Janne Kärkkäinen about how IT leaders can bring principles of ITIL, Continous Service Improvement (CSI) and SIAM together to create more robust, agile and competitive businesses.
+In this edition of ONEiO Unplugged we speak to CPO Janne Kärkkäinen about how IT leaders can bring principles of ITIL, Continuous Service Improvement (CSI) and SIAM together to create more robust, agile and competitive businesses.

 Q: CSI is vital of an ITIL and best practice centred service, but where does it fit in within a SIAM and the Service Integration life cycle?

 Janne: Interesting question!
 CSI is definitely featuring more and more heavily in the beginning stages of IT projects nowadays.
 In regards to SIAM, we have to think about integrations as living, breathing things that also need a continual approach to improvement.
 Whether it be the technology itself or the processes which underpin it, the integrations holding vital services together must iteratively mature and progress along with the service and its customers.

 What this means in practical terms is that IT departments should have achievable strategies in place for CSI and SIAM, which work together towards the same business and IT objectives.
 This might mean that these plans and activities are made and managed by the same people or it might even mean that IT adopts a holistic approach to improvement across all its functions.

 Q: This sounds like a great approach, but do you think in reality some of these ideas get missed?

 Janne: Sadly, yes.
 Many IT organisations are setting up integrations and then just letting them run as they were setup for the foreseeable future.
 They may have some great CSI activities going on in regards to service desk and operations, but we do see the management and improvement of integrations left off this list a lot.